BestReviews is reader-supported and may earn an affiliate commission. Details

 A bit pricey.
 Obscures look of contents.

-A few owners complained of the vessel imparting a metal-like after taste
+A few buyers complained of the glasses leaving a metal aftertaste.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.